Along the River

 Author's note: For those of you who may be distressed to read Lord Lucius' attack on Elizabeth, you can stop at the second horizontal line, it will not affect your knowledge of significant events in the story in any way.
 And do excuse Charlotte and Richard for borrowing some of Elizabeth's lines from the book.

-After departing the breakfast parlour for the rooms where he had entrusted the Countess to be taken care of the evening before, Darcy allowed a brief moment of his thoughts to be spent in a silent notification of gratitude concerning his cousin.
-Without asking the Colonel had consented to be his second in the altercation which believed was inevitable now.
+After departing the breakfast parlour for the rooms where he had entrusted the Countess to be taken care of the evening before, Darcy allowed himself a brief moment of silent gratitude concerning his cousin.
+Without asking the Colonel had consented to be his second in the altercation which he believed was inevitable now.
 He considered himself fortunate to have such a man as his cousin by his side in this endeavour.

 His Aunt had paid her usual amount of attention to Elizabeth's absence, advising the Earl to be solicitous as to his wife's health, ensuring that she remained in the best state to continue the distribution of his wealth and estates.
 Upon her godson's departure this attention to Elizabeth's care was bestowed upon Mrs Jenkinson, whom Lady Catherine entrusted to relate to her maid the wisdom which she laid out.